BANSONGOING

 DATE FILED: July 26, 2023

-Tennessee’s largest teachers’ organization and five educators are challenging a ban on “Prohibited Concepts” in K-12 classrooms as unconstitutional.
+Tennessee educators are challenging an extreme ban on “Prohibited Concepts” in classrooms as unconstitutionally vague.

 THE IMPACT